 The next event was the response of Jesus to three people who showed an interest in following him.
 To the first one, he responded, “Foxes have dens and birds of the sky have nests, but the Son of Man has nowhere to rest his head.”
 Thus, Jesus reminded him of the sacrifice he would face while following him.
 When Jesus invited another person to follow him, he asked permission to bury his father first.
 Jesus replied, “Let the dead bury their dead.
 But you, go and proclaim the kingdom of God.”
 The third person asked permission to say farewell to his family.
-The reply was, “No one who sets a hand to the plow and looks to what was left behind is fit for the kingdom of God” (Lk 9:57-62).
+The reply was, “No one who sets his hand to the plough and looks to what was left behind is fit for the kingdom of God” (Lk 9:57-62).
 By these, Jesus warned the disciples of the sacrifice and loss in this world for following him.
 For him, preaching the gospel must have priority over family ties and responsibilities.

 The Lord appointed seventy-two other disciples

 While Noah’s descendants settled in Shinar, they built a city and a tower with its top in the sky to make a name for themselves and stay as one nation with one language (Gen 11:1-4).
 The LORD confused their language and scattered them over all the earth, forming multiple languages and nations (Gen 11:7-9).
 Genesis chapter 10 gives the list of 72 (70) races emerging from the three sons of Noah that filled the world.
 They are 15 from Japhet, 30 from Ham, and 27 from Shem, according to Septuagint, the Greek translation.
 Some manuscripts count 14 from Japhet, 30 from Ham and 26 from Shem, thus 70.
 Hence, the number 72 or 70 represents all races or nations in the world.
 “These are the clans of Noah’s sons, according to their origins and by their nations.
 From these the nations of the earth branched out after the flood” (Gen 10:32).
-God assigned angels for each nation.
+God assigned angels to each nation.
 “When the Most High allotted each nation its heritage, when he separated out human beings, He set up the boundaries of the peoples after the number of the divine beings” (Deut 32:8).
-When Jesus appointed 72 (70) disciples, they represent the future spread of the gospel to all the nations.
+When Jesus appointed 72 (70) disciples, they represented the future spread of the gospel to all the nations on the earth.

 Jacob and his descendants, who migrated to Egypt, were seventy.
 “Together with Joseph’s sons who were born to him in Egypt–two persons–all the people comprising the household of Jacob who had come to Egypt amounted to seventy persons in all” (Gen 46:27).
 This implied that the chosen people of Israel represented the 70 nations scattered all over the world.

-God acknowledged the representatives Moses selected to help him and gave them the power to share with Moses.
-“Then the LORD said to Moses: Assemble for me seventy of the elders of Israel, whom you know to be elders and authorities among the people, and bring them to the tent of meeting.
+God acknowledged the representatives Moses selected to help him and gave them the spirit to share power with Moses – “Then the LORD said to Moses: Assemble for me seventy of the elders of Israel, whom you know to be elders and authorities among the people, and bring them to the tent of meeting.
 When they are in place beside you, I will come down and speak with you there.
 I will also take some of the spirit that is on you and will confer it on them, that they may share the burden of the people with you.
 You will then not have to bear it by yourself” (Num 11:16-17).

 Besides Moses and Aaron, they were 72 elders.
 “Moses himself was told: Come up to the LORD, you and Aaron, with Nadab, Abihu, and seventy of the elders of Israel.
 You shall bow down at a distance.
 Moses alone is to come close to the LORD; the others shall not come close, and the people shall not come up with them” (Ex 24:1-2).
 “So Moses went out and told the people what the LORD had said.
 Gathering seventy elders of the people, he had them stand around the tent.
 The LORD then came down in the cloud and spoke to him.
 Taking some of the spirit that was on Moses, he bestowed it on the seventy elders; and as the spirit came to rest on them, they prophesied but did not continue.
 Now two men, one named Eldad and the other Medad, had remained in the camp, yet the spirit came to rest on them also.
 They too had been on the list, but had not gone out to the tent; and so they prophesied in the camp” (Num 11:24-26).
-Thus, God anointed 72 elders.
+Thus, God anointed seventy-two elders.
 Representing them, Jesus selected 72 disciples to help him during his public ministry.
-Keeping the same number was symbolic of making his association with Moses and the continuity of the elders of Israel in his New Israel, the church.
+Keeping the same number was symbolic of making his association with Moses and the continuity of the elders of Israel in his New Israel, the Church.

 The Sanhedrin which ruled Israel during the Second Temple era comprised 70 plus the president.
 They added another at times to keep them 72.
 The Jewish leaders fixed the number of members in the Sanhedrin on the assumption that they were the successors of the elders Moses had appointed.

-According to tradition, these seventy-two whom Jesus selected and trained became bishops or presbyters in various churches.
+According to tradition, these seventy-two whom Jesus selected and trained became bishops or presbyters in various Churches.
 Luke, who documented this, was one among them.

 sent them two by two

 The disciples in training would get mutual support when they minister as a team of two.
 Jesus sent the apostles also two by two at the initial stage (Mk 6:7).
-They could mutually consult the teachings of Jesus and complement one another in the preaching.
+They could mutually consult on the teachings of Jesus and complement one another in the preaching.
 In case of challenges or persecution, they could console and gain strength from one another.
 Like John the Baptist, these 72 disciples prepared the people to receive Jesus and his message.

 There are other instances in the Bible when two people were sent out as a team for a mission.
 God assigned Moses and Aaron together to approach Pharaoh for Israel’s liberation.
 Though Moses was the leader, he was “slow of speech and tongue” (Ex 4:10).
-So, God gave Aaron as spokesperson for Moses (Ex 4:14-16).
+So, God gave Aaron as a spokesperson for Moses (Ex 4:1416).
 John the Baptist sent two disciples to Jesus, asking, “Are you the one who is to come, or should we look for another?”
-(Lk 7:18-19).
-Jesus sent two disciples to get the donkey for his solemn entry into Jerusalem for the feast of Passover (Mt 221:1-2).
-After a few days, he sent Peter and John to prepare Passover meal for him and the disciples (Lk 22:8).
+(Lk 7:1819) Jesus sent two disciples to get the donkey for his solemn entry into Jerusalem for the feast of Passover (Mt 221:1-2).
+After a few days, he sent Peter and John to prepare the Passover meal for him and the disciples (Lk 22:8).

-Ahead of him to every town and place, where he himself was to go.
+Ahead of him to every town and place, where he himself was to go